Red squirrels that live in dense conifer habitat may be impacted both during the burn and after.

 Throughout the ages, wildlife have adapted to fire.
 In the long-term, fire usually benefits wildlife because it improves their habitat.

-In the short-term, however, “there are winners and, unfortunately, losers,” says Edward Smith, forest ecologist for The Nature Conservancy in Arizona.
+In the short-term, however, “there are winners and, unfortunately, losers,” says Edward Smith, forest ecologist for The Nature Conservancy.

 Each wildlife species has its own fire survival techniques.
 The mobile animals—such as elk, deer, pronghorn and mountain lions—run to safer ground.
 Black bears can hole up in dens, while small mammals and reptiles can burrow underground or seek shelter in rock dens.
 Research has shown that burrowing even six inches will protect animals from fires reaching up to 3,000 degrees above ground, according to Arizona Game and Fish.

-During the Wallow Fire, nesting birds may be among the losers.
-While the adult birds can fly away, their young that have not yet developed their wings can succumb to the fire.
+During the 2011 Wallow Fire, one of Arizona's most severe fires, nesting birds were among the losers.
+While adult birds can fly away, their young that have not yet developed their wings can succumb to the fire.

-Red squirrels that live in dense conifer habitat may also be impacted both during the burn and after; that forest type has burned severely in many areas of the Wallow fire, says Sue Sitko, the Conservancy’s Northern Arizona conservation manager.
+Red squirrels that live in dense conifer habitat may also be impacted both during and after the fire; that forest type burned severely in many areas of the Wallow fire, says Sue Sitko, the Conservancy’s Northern Arizona conservation manager.

 In the past, fires were typically more frequent and less intense, burning through undergrowth and rejuvenating grasses and shrubs.
 These fires were less severe than the large destructive fires such as the Wallow and the Rodeo-Chediski fire of 2002.
 In fires of this scale and intensity, some animals may move greater distances and become temporarily displaced; however, after the Rodeo-Chediski fire, Arizona Game and Fish personnel conducted aerial and ground surveys and found no evidence of a large migration of elk or deer out of the burn area.